michieltjampens/dcafs/docs/store.md

 </stream>
 ````

-## Inside a stream node
+## Inside a path node

-The functionality is almost the same as inside a stream node, the difference is mainly in the commands.
+The functionality is almost the same as inside a path node, the difference is mainly in the commands.
 To refer to a store inside a path: `pf:pathid,store,cmd,value(s)`.

 **Restrictions**